 The strategic direction and development of the school stem from the educational mission of the Church.
-The Headteacher will ensure that his/her leadership demonstrates commitment to promoting and developing the school's distinctive Catholic identity through the search for excellence in all area of this work.
+The headteacher will ensure that his/her leadership demonstrates commitment to promoting and developing the school's distinctive Catholic identity through the search for excellence in all area of this work.

-Critical to the role of headship is working with the governing board and others to create a shared vision and strategic plan which inspires and motivates pupils, staff and all other members of the
+Critical to the role of headship is working with the governing body and others to create a shared vision and strategic plan which inspires and motivates pupils, staff and all other members of the school community.
+This vision should express core educational values and moral purpose and be inclusive of stakeholders' values and beliefs.

-The Headteacher will:
+The headteacher will:

-- Recognise the authority of the bishop in relation to the provision of education in the diocese and work within the school and parish community to create and promote an educational vision and values for the school which take account of the school's Catholic mission and of the diversity, values and experiences of the school and the community it serves. - 2.
-Hold and articulate clear Catholic values and moral purpose focused on providing a worldclass education for the pupils they serve and reflecting the Catholic foundation of the school. - 3.
+- Recognise the authority of the bishop in relation to the provision of education in the diocese and work within the school and parish community to create and promote an educational vision and values for the school which take account of the school's Catholic mission and of the diversity, values and experiences of the school and the community it serves. - Hold and articulate clear Catholic values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Catholic foundation of the school. - 3.
 Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, governors and members of the local church and wider community. - 4.
 Lead by example, with integrity, creativity, resilience, and clarity, drawing on their scholarship, expertise and skills and that of those around them. - 5.
 Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development that reflects the needs of a Catholic school. - 6.
 Work with political and financial astuteness, within a clear set of principles centred on the school's Catholic vision, ably translating local, national and diocesan policy into the school's context. - 7.
 Communicate compellingly the school's vision and drive the strategic leadership, empowering all pupils and staff to excel.